 While last Wednesday's Victorian state budget included some massive cuts to the Victorian VET sector, NMIT's (Northern Melbourne Institute of TAFE) program delivery for existing students will remain unaffected for the remainder of 2012.

-The Institute has also commenced extensive analysis and financial modeling of specific course areas which will provide essential data for the management of course offerings in 2013.
+The Institute has also commenced extensive analysis and financial modelling of specific course areas which will provide essential data for the management of course offerings in 2013.

 The budget announcement included reduced government subsidies for around 80 percent of vocational courses in the state as part of more than $100 million in cuts to skills training; however, NMIT will not know the full impact of the cuts until it has had the opportunity to conduct further analysis.